edmundmiller/edmundmiller.dev/src/content/post/personal-analytics.md

 2. Self-hostable
 3. But has a cloud option (I'm trying this new thing where I outsource my yak shaving)

-Martin Tournoij, the author of GoatTracker, has a [good piece on analytics on personal websites](https://www.arp242.net/personal-analytics.html).
+Martin Tournoij, the author of GoatCounter, has a [good piece on analytics on personal websites](https://www.arp242.net/personal-analytics.html).

 ## Initial Research